lj-ditrapani/SWE430/README.markdown

         - remove links
         - or create sepreate 330/430 versions (seperate links & titles).
 - Discussion board questions
+- Progress Check: review, include study guide (check 430 13A)?
 - Choose content to cut-out of 330 and replace with new lessons (3)
 - Video screen casts
-- screen shots?
+- screen shots for environment tutorial
 - Update 330 with better content?
 - 330 DoDI 5000.02 curriculum update
 - learning objective matrix update (objective 3)
 - CUI prep (430 documentation on sharepoint)

-Syllabus

-- Missing objective???
-How to update?

-Lessons

-- Review and update lessons
-- Add javascript style standards to lesson 1

-DBQ

-- Add discussion board questions for interaction with managers
+- Missing jsbin for tutorials (remove or create one)

 Tutorials